 5. All Light Gray

 Many people love dark colors, but it ends up making for a dark hallway.
 This is where a light gray color scheme can help.
-It will not only feed your need for dark colors but also avoid making the room appear dark.
+It will not only feed your need for dark colors but also avoid making the room appear dark, securing its spot as one of the best hallway color schemes for modern homes.
 To make the hallway livelier, add paintings or mirrors with dark frames.

 6. Deep Blue